 Special Effects Coordinator - Responsible for the safe performance and supervision of all special effects.
 In addition, the Special Effects Coordinator is also responsible for the transportation, storage, and use of all pyrotechnics, and is responsible to effectively coordinate with the Stunt Coordinator and, at pre-stunt/special effects meetings, communicate special effects action to ensure understanding and safety of all cast and crew.
-This meeting should be documented in the Daily Production Report.
+Sees that all Special Effects employees receive Additional Safety Guidelines for Special Effects (Form 1B) and sign the accompanying Employee Acknowledgment.
 Consults regularly with the Production Safety Representative.

-Stunt Coordinator - Responsible for the safe performance of stunts and supervision of all persons involved.
-Responsible to effectively coordinate with the Special Effects Coordinator and, at Pre-Stunt/FX meeting communicate stunt action to ensure understanding and safety of all involved crew.
-The meeting should be documented in the Daily Production Report.
+Stunt Coordinator - Responsible for the safe performance of stunts and supervision of all persons involved in the stunt.
+If the stunt involves special effects, the Stunt Coordinator is responsible for coordinating with the Special Effects Coordinator in a pre-stunt/ special effects meeting.
+The Stunt Coordinator is responsible for communicating stunt action to the 1st AD to ensure the understanding and safety of all crew.
+This meeting should be documented in the Daily Production Report.
 Consults regularly with the Production Safety Representative.